CSci 134 - Digital Communication and Computation

 Programming Laboratories and Projects

 Lab sessions will be held each week.
-These sessions provide a time during which your instructor and the teaching assistances can actively assist you in the development of programs.
+These sessions provide a time during which your instructors and the teaching assistants can actively assist you in the development of programs.
 Lab descriptions will be handed out in advance, and you will be expected to have planned your approach to the assignment before the beginning of lab.
 Unexcused absence from your laboratory section may result in a grade of F for that week's lab.

 In addition to the weekly programming laboratories, students will be expected to complete a final programming project during the last weeks of the semester.
+Details will be discussed during lecture.

 During the semester, students will be expected to complete about 10 written howework assignments.
 A tentative schedule for these assignments can be found on our Homework page.